Texas Court Records

 TexasCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on TexasCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-Sex offenses in Texas have serious repercussions thanks to the Jessica Lunsford Act passed in 2007.
-Alleged offenders often face negative social stigmas before conviction and all through their lives.
+Sex offenses in Texas have serious repercussions thanks to the Jessica Lunsford Act, passed in 2007.
+Offenders often face negative social stigmas before conviction and throughout their lives.
 Apart from receiving harsh treatment at the court, convicted offenders stand the risk of paying huge fines and serving long jail sentences.
-In line with Section 62 of the Code of Criminal Procedure, offenders are required to register as sex offenders once their jail sentence is complete.
-This results in several social restrictions and lifelong collateral consequences of sex conviction.
+In line with Section 62 of the Code of Criminal Procedure, offenders are typically required to register as sex offenders once their jail sentence is complete.
+This may result in several social restrictions and lifelong collateral consequences of a sex conviction.

 What is Texas Sex Crime?

 Penalties for sexual crimes in Texas are severe, but these often depend on the evidence presented by the prosecuting attorney.
 For instance, TPC Section 22.011f describes sexual assault as a second-degree felony.
-Hence, an offender can receive a jail sentence between two to twenty years and a $10,000 fine.
-Aggravated sexual violence can result in five to 99 years of jail time.
+Hence, an offender may receive a jail term of between 2 to 20 years and a $10,000 fine.
+Aggravated sexual violence may result in 5 to 99 years of jail time.

 Possession of child pornography, adult sexting with a minor, and teacher-student sex are also classified as a second-degree felony.
 Crimes such as bestiality, invasive visual recording, unlawful disclosure of visual intimacy, and voyeurism are classified as state jail felonies.
-As such, offenders can serve between 180 days and two years of jail time.
+As such, offenders may serve between 180 days and 2 years in jail.

 What are the Different Types of Sex Offenses?